Thomas specialises in clinical negligence, professional negligence, and personal injury law.

-AB v CT Solicitors (2021 ongoing), a claim brought against a firm of solicitors in respect of allegedly mishandled clinical negligence litigation where there was a discontinuance due to threats of ‘fundamental dishonesty’
+AB v CT Solicitors (2021 ongoing), a complex claim brought against a firm of solicitors in respect of allegedly mishandled clinical negligence litigation where there was a discontinuance due to threats of ‘fundamental dishonesty’

 SE v GC (1) TH (2) (2019 ongoing), instructed on behalf of a barrister in a very high value case where it is alleged that a child’s personal injury case was dramatically under-settled many years ago, where the co-defendants are the claimant’s former solicitors and her instructed medical expert

 T v a Firm (1) B (2) (Settled at Mediation in September 2020), acting for a barrister in a claim where it was alleged that the underlying personal injury claim was substantially under-settled